jackass-theology/jackasstheology/wp-content/plugins/official-facebook-pixel/readme.txt

 You can refer to [this page](https://www.facebook.com/business/help/881403525362441?helpref=faq_content)

 = Where can I find support? =
 If you get stuck, or have any questions, you can ask for help in the [Official Facebook Pixel plugin forum](https://wordpress.org/support/plugin/official-facebook-pixel).
-If you would like to file a bug, please use the Facebook Bug tool found [here](https://developers.facebook.com/support/bugs/).

 = I am a developer.
 Can I help improve the plugin? = Of course!
 This plugin is open sourced on the Facebook Incubator GitHub.
 You can find the code and contribution instructions in the [plugin repository](https://github.com/facebookincubator/Facebook-Pixel-for-WordPress).

 == Changelog ==
-= 2019-02-18 version 1.7.25 =
+= 2019-02-18 version 1.8.0 =
 * remove get_called_class from the codebase

 = 2019-02-10 version 1.7.24 =